Search our questions and answers archive to see if the topic related to your question has already been covered or ask a new question.

 |Check before starting dispensing the position of the meniscus within the pipette and watch for air bubbles in the Serial Dilution Bags indicating that dispensing is completed.
 If the position of the meniscus was correct and air was discharged for one second at the end of dispensing, the sample is properly mixed and diluted (see demo video).|

 |What is the impact of the serological pipettes used on the accuracy of the Serial Diluter?|

 |The volume-determining elements of the Serial Diluter are a standard pipette in combination with an optical sensor.
 As the Serial Diluter accurately dispenses the volume that is aspirated and determined by the meniscus position of the liquid, the accuracy of the dispensed volume depends on the accuracy of the pipettes’ graduation in use.
 The accuracy of the volume specified for serological pipettes in plastic is about ± 2 %, for glass measuring pipettes ± 0.5 % for Class AS and ± 1 % for class B.|

 |How do I check the volume dispensed by the serial diluter?|

 |The liquid dispensed is easiest checked with a balance (three decimal places), as frequently performed in the laboratory to verify other volumetric instruments: Liquid dispensed = weight of filled bag - weight of empty bag.

 In the operation manual of the Serial Diluter is a detailed guide for the verification and a Excel-template for comfortable execution of the verification can be downloaded from inlabtec.com/resources. (download Excel template)

-After use, all components of the Serial Diluter in touch with the liquid can be removed and are autoclavable like for example the tubing set of a peristaltic pump.
+After operation, all components of the Serial Diluter in touch with the liquid can be removed and autoclaved as easy as the tubing of a peristaltic pump.
 Information for sterilization is included in the operation manual.

 |How can I test that all components used have been sterile and the delivered results are correct?|